Advice and fast quotes for manufacturing businesses

 Manufacturing Insurance from Real Insurance Brokers

-No matter what you make, you need the right manufacturing insurance policy in place.
+Whatever you make, you need the right manufacturing insurance policy in place.
 Get quotes from Real Insurance Brokers today from the UK’s leading insurers!

 What is manufacturing insurance?

 A manufacturing insurance policy should be as individual as your business, after all no two businesses are the same.
-Whether you supply your manufactured goods to businesses or consumers, in an increasingly litigious world, it pays to have the right protection in place.
-A policy should protect your business and ensure that you can continue to trade when even if you suffer a fire, a break in or face a claim from a member of staff or the public.
+Whether you supply your manufactured goods to businesses or to consumers, in an increasingly litigious world, it pays to have the right insurance protection in place.
+A policy should protect your business and ensure that you can continue to trade even if you suffer a fire, a break in or face a claim from a member of staff or the public.

 Talk to a member of our specialist insurance broking team today

 What’s included on a manufacturers insurance policy?

 Policies vary and need to be tailored to the exact requirements of your business, there are many types of insurance protections available but for manufacturer there are core covers that need to be in place.

 Manufacturers Liability Insurance